BLOG SNIPPETS

 FRIENDS OF ZION

 Yosef Rivlin: The story of the 18-year-old who manages to impress the old Sir Moses Montefiore and rejects his golden offer for a job in London.
 Contrary to the British millionaire Rivlin is penniless, but he manages to get in contact with the ones high in office.
-He assembles a group of like-minded adventurers and buys land from the Arabs, A story of creative thinking and how to remain focused no matter what others say or think.
+He assembles a group of like-minded adventurers and buys land from the Arabs.
+A story of creative thinking and how to remain focused no matter what others say or think.
 The Shtetlmacher is born.
-How nice it would be to end our story at the Friends of Zion Museum near Rivlin Street?
+How nice it would be to end our story in the street named after Rivlin, at the Friends of Zion Museum?
 That turns out to be a misconception as they are not interested at all in Rivlin, Nahalat Shiva, or even Jerusalem.
 This a perfect example of where a nice exterior fails to match an ugly interior.

 click here for BLOG in dutch